sammyne/mastering-ethereum/chapter06-transactions/README.md

      ./solc.sh --bin --optimze Faucet.sol
      ```

      where [solc.sh](../solc.sh) is a script invoking the docker-based solidity compiler.
-If ok, we should get similar output as (whre the hex string under `Binary:` is the bytecodes)
+If ok, we should get similar output as (where the hex string under `Binary:` is the bytecodes)

      ```bash
      ======= Faucet.sol:Faucet =======